Daniel-Wu04/Daniel-Wu04/README.md

-Hello there... my name is Daniel Wu.
+Hello there!
+My name is Daniel Wu.
 My pronouns are He/Him.

-I am currently a student at Rutgers University Honors College, New Brunswick.
-Currently pursuing a B.A. in Computer Science and B.S. in Data science.
-I am planning on graduating by December 2025 as well.
-As a student I am continuosly learning in my classes, but as well as through my own endeavors.
-I am a curiuos indivual who wants to understand how different systems and processes work.
+I am currently a student at the Rutgers University Honors College, New Brunswick, pursuing a B.A. in Computer Science and a B.S. in Data Science.
+I am planning to graduate by December 2025.
+As a student, I am continuously learning through my classes as well as my own endeavors.
+I am a curious individual who wants to understand how different systems and processes work.

-Currently working on acquiring new certificates to show case my knowledge.
+I am currently working on acquiring new certificates to showcase my knowledge.

-Contacts
+Contact:
 Email: 2022wuda@gmail.com

-Interests:
-Not everything is always about computers and tech!
+Interests: Not everything is always about computers and tech!
 I enjoy working out at the gym and meeting new people there.
-I am also into cars and motorcycles as well as doing my own work maitaining my vehicles.
-Currently Riding a Yamaha R7.
-I also snowboard during the winter and always willing to send a double black diamond.
-One might call me an Adrenaline Junkie
+I am also into cars and motorcycles, as well as maintaining my vehicles.
+Currently, I'm riding a Yamaha R7.
+I also snowboard during the winter and am always willing to tackle a double black diamond.
+Some might call me an adrenaline junkie.

-Favourite Quote:
+Favorite Quote:

-"Jack of all trades, master of none, though oftentimes better than master of one"
+"Jack of all trades, master of none, though oftentimes better than master of one."

 This is a quote I tend to relate to.
-My skill set is diverse where I like to fill in the gaps in a team and support where ever is required the most.
+My skill set is diverse; I like to fill in the gaps in a team and support wherever it is needed most.
 One person can only do so much compared to a cohesive and fluid team in any field.

 <!---
-Daniel-Wu04/Daniel-Wu04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Daniel-Wu04/Daniel-Wu04 is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
---->